shilpakarumanchi/Avada-e-commerce/README.md

 ![image](https://github.com/user-attachments/assets/9828cec6-52e3-4d45-8280-78988ddd32ae)

 ### Product line
-Overall 27in 4k gaming monitor, Macbook Air laptop and Apple Airpods are the highest grossing products, corresponding to a total of 80% of the sales revenue.
-On the contrary, Bose soundsport headphones, Apple Iphone, Samsung charging cable pack & Samsung webcam are the least grossing products, correspoding to a total of 15% of the sales revenue.
+Overall 27in 4k gaming monitors, Apple Airpods, Macbook Air Laptops and Thinkpad Laptops are the highest grossing products, adding up to a total of 96% of the sales revenue.
+Among the highest grossing items, 27in 4k gaming monitors, Macbook Air Laptops are the top 2 items contributing to 63% of the total sales revenue.
+On the contrary, Bose soundsport headphones, Apple Iphone, Samsung charging cable pack & Samsung webcam are the least grossing products, adding up to a total of 4% of the sales revenue.
 ### Seasonality
 Within each year, sales have increased during the months of September and December that can be attributed to back to school and holiday seasons.
 Lowest sales were noticed between February and June and in October, i.e. right after the holidays and back to school seasons.

 ## Product Delivery
 On average Avada requires 2 days to ship and 8 days to deliver a product.
-This has been consistent across the four global regions and across 8 product lines.
+This trend has been consistent across the four global regions and 8 product lines.
 ## Loyalty Program
 ## Refunds